 Now that the 1-PF-4 project was approved for further development, it was taken away from the original product study vehicles department and assigned to the light vehicle department, and given the name Cardinal, named after the red bird that feeds on…bugs and beetles.
 Two versions were developed: Cardinal A for the American market, with a 1.5L version of the V4 and a three-speed transmission, with US-standard threads and fasteners.
 Cardinal B for Europe had a one liter engine, four speed transmission and metric threads and fasteners.
 There were also minor differences in badging, trim, and interior details.

-Although Ludvigsen implies that the Cardinal (bottom) was styled from scratch in the US, its actual styling is all-too obviously just a direct development of the German NPX-C5 (top).
+The Cardinal’s final restyle in the US is all-too obviously just a direct development of the German NPX-C5 (top).
 What’s curious is that it shows absolutely no family resemblance to either current or future American or German Fords.
 The front end alone is unlike anything Ford had or would do.
 It looks more like a possible subcompact Rambler.
 The additional front overhang required by the FWD drive train is quite noticeable compared to the RWD NPX-C5.

-It certainly had no kinship with the oft-praised 1960 Taunus 17M P3, styled by Uwe Bahnsen.
-Its original and distinctive front end was eagerly copied in Dearborn for two of its most celebrated cars, the 1961 Continental and Thunderbird.
+It certainly had no kinship with the oft-praised 1960 Taunus 17M P3, styled by a young American Wesley P. Dahlberg, overseen by studio chief Uwe Bahnsen Uwe Bahnsen.
+Its original and distinctive front end had obvious features passed around the Ford family, including two of its most celebrated cars, the 1961 Continental and Thunderbird.

 No wonder this widely used artist’s conception of what the Cardinal would look like was heavily based on the 17M, and by extension the Thunderbird and Continental.
 Frankly, it should have looked more like this.
 Much better.